In a Nutshell

 FedRateWatch isn’t a direct lender, as we’ve already clarified.
 That means it doesn’t set loan rates or how much interest you’ll end up paying once you have the loan.
 FedRateWatch is a totally free service.
 It doesn’t charge you any fees to use the comparison tool.
 However, the FedRateWatch partners may charge various fees associated with their services, including an origination fee, early prepayment penalty, closing costs, legal fees, and more.
 Check with the individual lenders to determine how much and which fees will apply.

-FedRateWatch is helpful for finding you the best rates and repayment terms out there.
+FedRateWatch is helpful for finding rates and repayment terms.
 However, since FedRateWatch isn't the direct lender, it doesn't draw up any of the loan terms.
 So, you can't look to FedRateWatch for things like APR and repayment terms.
 What you can do is look at the partner lenders and see what they have to offer.
 The average refinance or mortgage lender will offer flexible terms ranging from 10 years up to 30.
 The longer you take to pay the loan back, the more you pay out ultimately in interest rate payments.
 Bear this in mind when choosing your loan terms.

 Help & Support